 1964: Verve asked her to read her poems and stories for The World of Dorothy Parker (Verve V-15029).
 The World of Dorothy Parker is more more “greatest hits” and a book review.

-At the time of the recording sessions, Mrs. Parker was 63 and 71.
-Her voice ravaged by years of Chesterfields and Johnny Walker, this offers a peek at the real Mrs. Parker.
+At the time of the recording sessions, Mrs. Parker was in her sixties and seventies.
+Her voice ravaged by years of Chesterfields, this offers a peek at the real Mrs. Parker.
 She died three years after recording her second LP.
 Special thanks to Jon Snyder and Catherine Chodack for loaning me their LPs.